 What is Organic Farming?

-What does it mean to us?
+That’s the official definition, but what does organic farming mean to us?
 It means respecting the environment and our land.

 Fangboner Farms is not certified organic by the USDA yet.
 We still fall under the small farm classification.
-We do however farm following all the organic practices to grow all natural – no GMOs, pesticides or added chemicals – herbs for our teas and culinary blends.
-We want our herbs to taste as they should – fresh, full of flavor and make everything just a bit brighter and enjoyable.
+We do, however, farm following all the organic practices to grow all-natural (no GMOs, pesticides or added chemicals) herbs for our teas and culinary blends.
+We want our herbs to taste as they should – fresh, full of flavor and made just a bit brighter and enjoyable.